MANU-CHAUHAN/text_format_checker/README.md

 ('space_before_.?!', [5])

-Note: here each number in list of dictionary refers to the index in the text after removal of emails/urls.
+Note: here each number in list of dictionary refers to the corresponding index of the error in the text.